gameblabla/CSE2/README.md

 * V-sync toggle
 * Smooth sprite movement, through the removal of the design choice that locks sprites to a 320x240 grid when drawn (can be re-enabled by disabling SMOOTH_SPRITE_MOVEMENT)
 * Bugfixes enabled by default
-* Pixtone sounds split to .pxt files
+* PixTone sounds split to .pxt files
-* Support for Ogg Vorbis, FLAC, .it, .xm, .mod, .s3m, and Pxtone audio formats for music and SFX
+* Support for Ogg Vorbis, FLAC, .it, .xm, .mod, .s3m, and PxTone audio formats for music and SFX
 * Support for high-resolution sprites (see SPRITE_SCALE in CommonDefines.h)
 * Extra TSC commands (TODO: link docs for these and the Creepy Curly NPC)
   * <MS4